KavinduLiyanage/OAuth-2.0/README.md

  - Git
  - IDE such as IntelliJ or VS Code

 ## Project Installation

-Open your command prompt at the location where you want the project folder to be created and type the following command at the console:
+Step 1 - Open your command prompt at the location where you want the project folder to be created and type the following command at the console:

 ```
 git clone https://github.com/KavinduLiyanage/SSD.git